Legal representation for development, regulations & property disputes

 We can help if you are involved in a zoning or land use violation or other ordinance enforcement proceeding involving a property you own or operate.

-Our land use & zoning attorneys assist in establishing and dealing with subdivision restrictions, architectural review and other community association requirements and the disputes that can follow.
+Our land use & zoning attorneys assist in establishing and dealing with subdivision restrictions, architectural review, and other community association requirements and the disputes that can follow.
+We also represent commercial clients in negotiating commercial leases and disputes.

 Niebler Pyzyk construction law attorneys also establish and deal with specific challenges involving real estate development and ownership, and are ready to assist in all aspects of condominium development, management and sale.